Honors: 2018 World Cup gold medal game Player of the Game, 2014 FIBA World Cup All-Tournament Team.

-In her six seasons in Phoenix, the Mercury posted a 122-82 (.598) record, adanced to six-straight WNBA playoffs and captured the 2014 championship.
+In her seven seasons in Phoenix, the Mercury posted a 137-101 record, advanced to seven-straight WNBA playoffs and captured the 2014 championship.

-Played alongside Diana Taurasi for EuroLeague team UMMC Ekaterinburg (Russia), and averaged 12.5 ppg. and 6.7 rpg. in helping lead Ekat to the 2016 EuroLeague and Russian league titles.
+Played alongside Diana Taurasi for EuroLeague team UMMC Ekaterinburg, and averaged 12.5 ppg. and 6.7 rpg. in helping lead Ekat to the 2016 EuroLeague and Russian league titles.
 Returned to UMMC helped the squad advance to the 2017 EuroLeague Final Four and in 2018 captured her second EuroLeague title.

 Spent two years playing in China, leading Beijing Great Wall to the 2015 WCBA finals and Zhejiang Far East to the 2014 WCBA semifinals.

 Helped Phoenix in 2014 post a league-best 29-5 record and capture the 2014 WNBA title.